Our governance structure

 - Review and vote on changes to the Constitution

-- The Executive Board is made up of a chair and two deputy chairs and has the responsibility to conduct the business of the association and to represent it.
-The current board, with a mandate from October 2015 – October 2018 is:
+- The Board is has the responsibility to conduct the business of the association and to represent it under our constitution.
+The current constitutional board is:

 Ordinary membership may be requested by anti-corruption professionals and others who have a committed interest in anti-corruption work.
 Applications for membership should include a CV and expression of interest in being a member and be submitted to: info(at)cifar.eu.
 In principle, the board is currently only accepting ordinary membership applications in consultation with the General Assembly and where there is an agreed, identifiable need for an expansion to the General Assembly.
 Honorary members may be appointed at the discretion of the board without application.